vibrationtoolbox/vibration_toolbox/CONTRIBUTING.rst

 #.
 Fork the repository on github

 #.
-Create a new branch and add your code/make your modifications, committing to your branch.
+Create a new branch.

 #.
 Set up travis-ci for your branch.
 This is actually pretty quick and easy: